smucclaw/eu-ai-act/act.md

 1. For the purpose of testing in real world conditions under Article 54a, informed consent shall be freely given by the subject of testing prior to his or her participation in such testing and after having been duly informed with concise, clear, relevant, and understandable information regarding:

-\(i\) the nature and objectives of the testing in real world conditions and the possible inconvenience that may be linked to his or her participation;
+    i.  the nature and objectives of the testing in real world conditions and the possible inconvenience that may be linked to his or her participation;

-\(ii\) the conditions under which the testing in real world conditions is to be conducted, including the expected duration of the subject\'s participation;
+    ii. the conditions under which the testing in real world conditions is to be conducted, including the expected duration of the subject\'s participation;

-\(iii\) the subject\'s rights and guarantees regarding participation, in particular his or her right to refuse to participate in and the right to withdraw from the field testing at any time without any resulting detriment and without having to provide any justification;
+    iii. the subject\'s rights and guarantees regarding participation, in particular his or her right to refuse to participate in and the right to withdraw from testing in real world conditions at any time without any resulting detriment and without having to provide any justification;

-\(iv\) the modalities for requesting the reversal or the disregard of the predictions, recommendations or decisions of the AI system;
+    iv. the modalities for requesting the reversal or the disregard of the predictions, recommendations or decisions of the AI system;

-world conditions in accordance with Article 54a(c) and the contact details of the

-provider or its legal representative from whom further information can be obtained.
+    v.  the Union-wide unique single identification number of the testing in real world conditions in accordance with Article 54a(4c) and the contact details of the provider or its legal representative from whom further information can be obtained.

 2. The informed consent shall be dated and documented and a copy shall be given to the subject or his or her legal representative.